samueldanso/samueldanso/README.md

 ### Hi there, I'm Samuel 👋

 ### About me
-- 👨‍💻 Full-Stack Web3 Developer
+- 👨‍💻 Full-stack web3 developer
-- 📚 Currently learning smart contract development and building apps onchain
+- 📚 Currently learning smart contract development and building apps onchain.
-- ⭐️ Interested in DeFi, Solana, Modular blockchains, Rollups, ZK
+- ⭐️ Interested in DeFi, Modular blockchains, Rollups, ZK.
-- 🌴 Love to travel and explore new places on my free time
+- 🌴 Love to travel and explore new places on my free time.

 <!--
 ### Projects